pulumi/docs/content/docs/guides/crosswalk/aws/cloudwatch.md

 ## Subscribing to CloudWatch Metrics

+What is a CloudWatch metric?
 Metric resources are the fundamental monitoring unit in CloudWatch.
 A metric represents a time-ordered set of data points that are published to CloudWatch.
 Think of a metric as a variable to monitor, and the data points as representing the values of that variable over time.
 For example, the CPU usage of a particular EC2 instance is one metric provided by Amazon EC2.
 The data points themselves can come from any application or business activity from which you collect data.

 A CloudWatch metric in Pulumi Crosswalk for AWS is represented by an instance of the `awsx.cloudwatch.Metric` class.
 To get such an instance, you can either [create one manually](#creating-a-metric-object), or, more commonly, [use a pre-defined metric](#using-a-pre-defined-metric).
 From there, you can create [alarms](#creating-cloudwatch-alarms) and [dashboards](#declaring-cloudwatch-dashboards-in-code).

 AWS services send metrics to CloudWatch, and you can send your own custom metrics to CloudWatch.
-You can add the data points in any order, and at any rate you choose.
+For these CloudWatch custom metrics, you can add the data points in any order, and at any rate you choose.
 You can retrieve statistics about those data points as an ordered set of time-series data.

 Metrics exist only in the region in which they are created.
 Metrics cannot be deleted, but they automatically expire after 15 months if no new data is published to them.
 Data points older than 15 months expire on a rolling basis; as